LAMurakami/qemu/README.md

 These files are served up by the ad hoc IMDS webserver using Python built-in webserver.
 The IMDS webserver URL is specified in the launch command.

+### This branch is not intended to be merged into the master branch

+This QEMU (Quick Emulator) repository branch is for the Fedora OS and is not intended to me merged into the master branch for Ubuntu.

+In Git, a branch is a new/separate version of the main repository.

+GitHub and git in general assume you want to merge any other branches with the main or master branch of the repository at some point.
+There are a lot of strategies for use of git branching for feature development and release or hotfix management with some also using git tags.
+They generally try to make naming an intuitive part of the change flow control.

+[Git considers itself a Distributed Version Control System](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) which is better than both Centralized version control and Local Version Control.
+It considers every change a version and branches and commits are all part of this approach to version control.

+This allows a great amount of flexibility including this branch for this purpose.

+### The user-data files launch a LAM Alaska clone

 The user-data files are patterned after the cloud-init files in the [aws repo](https://github.com/LAMurakami/aws#readme) that launch a LAM Alaska clone on an AWS instance.
 There are cloud-init files